idewave/tentacli/README.md

 ### In case you want contribute
 It's always welcome.
 There incomplete part of warden interaction.
 A lot of opcodes need to support.

+If you want to support me you can buy me a coffee on https://ko-fi.com/idewave.